lorinc/ai-pilot-assessment-engine/docs/taxonomy_enrichment_roadmap.md

 ## Next Steps After Completion

-### Immediate (Week 1)
+### Immediate (Week 1) **[UPDATED]**
-1. Update knowledge graph builder to load new taxonomies
+1. Update knowledge graph builder for output-centric model
-2. Create validation test suite
+2. Create validation test suite for 1-5 star ratings
-3. Update LLM prompts to use factor scales
+3. Update LLM prompts to use 1-5 star scales and MIN() logic
-4. Begin Epic 1 implementation with `data_quality` factor
+4. Begin Epic 1 implementation with output-centric factors

 ### Short-term (Week 2-3)
 1. Expand to all 15 factors in Epic 2